wp-plugins/mycred/readme.txt

 1. Upload `mycred` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Run the myCRED Setup which will allow you to configure your myCRED installation
+3. Run the myCRED Setup which will allow you to configure your **my**CRED installation
 4. Activate the Add-ons you wish to use under the 'myCRED' menu in WordPress
 5. Configure and Enable the hooks you wish to use though the 'Hooks' sub menu in WordPress
 6. Configure any other Add-on settings you might be using i.e. BuddyPress though the 'Settings' sub menu in WordPress

 == Frequently Asked Questions ==

-= Does myCRED support Multisite Installations? =
+= Does **my**CRED support Multisite Installations? =

-Yes, myCRED supports Multisite installations.
+Yes, **my**CRED supports Multisite installations.

 = Can my "Points" use decimals? =

 Yes.
-When you run the myCRED Setup, you will be asked if you want to use whole numbers or decimals.
-However it should be noted that once the setup is completed, this can not be changed without first deleting myCRED though the 'Delete Plugin' function in WordPress (in other words, DO NOT delete the files using FTP).
+When you run the **my**CRED Setup, you will be asked if you want to use whole numbers or decimals.
+However it should be noted that once the setup is completed, this can not be changed without first deleting **my**CRED though the 'Delete Plugin' function in WordPress (in other words, DO NOT delete the files using FTP).

 = I want to charge a user for creating a group, can I disable group creation for users who does not have enough points? =